iPad 6 Wi-Fi Right Antenna Replacement

 Step 29

-- Grab your trusty Phillips #00 screwdriver and remove the four 4.3 mm screws holding the LCD in place.
+- Unscrew the four Phillips #00 4.3 mm screws holding the LCD in place.
 You got this!

 Step 30

-- Grab your trusty spudger and gently pry the LCD out of its snug little home—just enough to give it a friendly lift with your fingers.
-Watch out for any sticky glue around the screw holes; a little knife action might be needed to slice through it.
+- Grab the flat end of your spudger and gently coax the LCD out of its spot—just enough to snag it with your fingers.
+Keep an eye out for any glue lurking around the screw holes; slice it away with a knife if it puts up a fight.

-- Now, flip that iPad LCD like you're turning the pages of a thrilling novel!
-Lift near the camera and swing it over to the home button end of the rear case.
+- Now, flip that LCD like you're turning a page in a book—lift it up near the camera and swing it over to the home button end of the rear case.

 Tools Used